eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 Another possibility is that the Attestation Provider for the EUDI Wallet Trust Mark is the Conformity Assessment Body (CAB) that certified the Wallet Solution, not the Member State.
 If so, there would be only one Trust Mark per Wallet Solution (and Wallet Unit).
 CABs would need in this case be ready to handle the role of a Qualified Trust Service Provider which is not currently the case.

-> **NOTE: This early version of the specification doesn't provide full technical design of  this second solution.
-A dedicated Attestation Rulebook ([Topic 12] (https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)in the ARF) with suitable attributes and UX guidelines for this approach need to be agreed if EUDI Wallet Trust Mark attestation is selected as the realisation route after consultation with the stakeholders.**
+> Note: This early version of the specification doesn't provide full technical design of  this second solution.
+A dedicated Attestation Rulebook ([Topic 12](../annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks) in the ARF) with suitable attributes and UX guidelines for this approach need to be agreed if EUDI Wallet Trust Mark attestation is selected as the realisation route after consultation with the stakeholders.

 ## 2 Actor-Oriented Requirements

 Initial set of EUDI Wallet Trust Mark specific requirements are presented below, separated per actor/role in the EUDI ecosystem:

-> **Note: Some of the requirements in this section should be understood as alternative approaches (marked with ALTx), i.e. either/or selections are encouraged when evaluating/discussing the listed items with the stakeholders.
-There will be less or more requirements based on the agreed solution goal and complexity allowed for the Trust Mark verification solution.**
+> Note: Some of the requirements in this section should be understood as alternative approaches (marked with ALTx), i.e. either/or selections are encouraged when evaluating/discussing the listed items with the stakeholders.
+There will be less or more requirements based on the agreed solution goal and complexity allowed for the Trust Mark verification solution.

 ### 2.1 (EUDI Wallet) User Requirements